tamizhvendan/tamizhvendan.github.com/source/_posts/2015-03-02-step-7-user-registration-validation-using-rop.markdown

 let isNonEmptyString str = str <> null && str <> String.Empty
 ```

-With these functions in place it's time to refactor the validation rules that we written before.
+With these functions in place we can refactor the validation rules that we written before.

 ```fsharp
 module NameValidation =